 There are now several text to speech services that you can plug into your web site to get them 'talking' to you but so far few sites take advantage of this facility.
 I've recently been playing with such systems to get the Tannoy working on my soundscape project and as a result of this work have added some new features to the feedback form on the contact details page listed in the contents section above.
 Now if you miss a field in the feedback form and try and submit it you will be told which field is missing or if there is a problem with the email address, please try it and let me know if it is useful or annoying!
 I certainly think that the technique would be very useful on large forms where it can be quite tricky to spot where you've gone wrong.

-NVDA 2019.3 is close to being released offering the usual range of updates and performance improvements including technical upgrades that will make differences possible in future releases, link this with BRLTTY 6.0 and Firefox 72.0.2 and users will have a very fast and effective web access suite which is all free of charge! (please make donations to the products if you can to keep the development of future releases possible).
+NVDA 2019.3 is now very close to being released offering the usual range of updates and performance improvements including technical upgrades that will make differences possible in future releases, link this with BRLTTY 6.0 and Firefox 72.0.2 and users will have a very fast and effective web access suite which is all free of charge! (please make donations to the products if you can to keep the development of future releases possible).

 Many visitors to my garden railway will have come across my good friend Marc Tiltman who helps me run & maintain the engines & track, few will know that he suffers from Meniere's disease which effects his hearing & balance.
 To help spread the knowledge about this disease we have drafted a new page on this site with details of the problem & possible sources of help.The new Meniere's page